What is Email Phishing?

-- The email may contain a link to a fake website.
+- The email may contain a links to a fake website.

 - The email may contain an attachment that contains malware.

-Pros and cons of Email Phishing in detail.There are several pros and cons to email phishing.
+Pros and cons of Email Phishing in detail

 - Email phishing can be an effective way for the anti-crime departments to collect personal information from suspects.